 To access Moodle, you need a computer connected to the internet.
-The computer you use must have a web browser such as Firefox, Google Chrome or Internet Explorer.
+The computer you use must have a web browser such as Firefox or Google Chrome.
 Web browsers are software that enables you to access the World Wide Web.
 On a computer they are icons that look like this: